llnl/RAJAPerf/docs/sphinx/dev_guide/index.rst

 `RAJA Developer Guide <https://raja.readthedocs.io/en/develop/sphinx/dev_guide/index.html>`_

-This guide describes development items that are specific to the RAJA Performance Suite refers to sections in the RAJA Developer Guide on common things to avoid redundancy.
+This guide describes development items that are specific to the RAJA Performance Suite and refers to sections in the RAJA Developer Guide on common things to avoid redundancy and simplify documentation maintenance.

 .. toctree::
    :maxdepth: 1